alangrainger/obsidian-air-quotes/README.md

 If you require additional features for your ePub import, you can use one of the many existing fully-featured ePub to Markdown tools such as [Pandoc](https://pandoc.org/) or [Calibre](https://calibre-ebook.com/).

-Regarding the Air Quotes import function, if someone wants to code a feature up and submit a Pull Request I'll have a look at it, but I have no current plans to add anything additional myself to the ePub import.
+If someone wants to code a feature up and submit a Pull Request I'll have a look at it, but I have no current plans to add anything additional myself to the ePub import.